 Anchor grilled t-bone steak with bone marrow custard

-Really indulge by serving this handsome cut of meat with the essence of bone marrow coddled into a wobbly custard.
+Serve this handsome cut of meat with bone marrow that's coddled into a wobbly custard.

 Serves 8 Prep time 45 minutes